“The Pan-Canadian Smart Farm Network“

 Using remote sensing data, such as satellite and UAV imagery, in combination with ground truthing data for site-specific yield prediction in small grain crops and for yield estimation of green biomass will be discussed.

-Lance & Karyn Neilson
+Lance & Karen Neilson

 “Effects of handling acclimation procedures prior to breeding on reproductive performance, handling reactivity and stress in beef heifers”